Building Towards Unique Stories

 THE IDEA

-With these experiences and assumptions in mind, we are bringing forward a model of combining traditional mental health, addiction, and trauma therapies with intentional physical space interventions.
+With these experiences in mind, we are bringing forward a model of that combines traditional mental health, addiction, and trauma therapies with intentional physical space interventions.
 What components of this model may be useful to you will be a specific goal of any initial assessment and can be fluidly changed at any time.
 For some, this might be closer to traditional psychotherapy, and for others it might be intensive space work in your home with therapy support, and everything in between.
 You can see more details about all of these options and more in the Services section.

 WHO